 Teacher Training: Early Childhood Care and Education

 ICRI Ghana provides in-depth training for teachers and administrators on effective methods in early childhood and primary education.
 ICRI provides learning materials (majority of which were crafted from found objects), ongoing evaluation, and mentoring to transform existing schools into child-friendly spaces that spark the development of curiosity, wonder, and innovative thinking.
 Results from our training show a better understanding by the beneficiaries of the training on their responsibilities as care-givers are to ensure the rights of children in the community.

-ICRI Ghana supports Accra, Kasoa (Central Region) and Hwidiem (Ashanti Region).
-Some other beneficiaries of our training programs include: Zone B & C Day Care Centers Association, Ghana National Association of Private Schools (over 500 members, serving over 5000 children in Accra) and Early Childhood Development students of the University of Education, Winneba.
+ICRI Ghana supports Accra, Kasoa (Central Region), and Hwidiem (Ashanti Region).
+Other beneficiaries of our training programs include: Zone B & C Day Care Centers Association, Ghana National Association of Private Schools (over 500 members, serving over 5000 children in Accra) and Early Childhood Development students of the University of Education, Winneba.

 ICRI Ghana Early Childhood Development Consortium

 ICRI, in collaboration with institutions such as the National Nursery Teacher Training Centre and the Ghana Education Service, works to provide in-service training through seminars and workshops for long-term practicing teachers.
 We have reached over 1,100 ECD teachers with all levels of training and experience.
 The Consortium aims at attracting several ECD practitioners to enroll as members of the Consortium to create, learn, and share innovative and developmentally appropriate ideas on the best practices in ECD approaches.
 The Consortium has over 100 registered members who benefit from our Resource Center and other programs we run at the Country Office.

 ICRI Ghana Early Childhood Development Resource Centre